Let’s talk favourite fibromyalgia books.

 I’d wholly recommend reading this book, whether you are newly diagnosed or a veteran needing a tune up.

-2. From Fatigued to Fantastic! by Dr Jacob Teitelbaum
+From Fatigued to Fantastic!
+By Doctor Jacob Teitelbaum

 Dr Jacob Teitelbaum is one of a few prominent physicians who treat Fibromyalgia and Chronic Fatigue Syndrome.
 He wrote From Fatigued to Fantastic!
 And has developed the SHINE protocol to help manage the illnesses.
 An important part of the SHINE protocol is nutrition.
 Based on research Dr T found that people with Fibromyalgia/Chronic Fatigue Syndrome tend to be short on some key nutrients, including the B complex, vitamin C and D and magnesium.